 In 2006, the collection expanded with the donation of 15,000 volumes of science fiction books and magazines from R. Duane and Kathryn Elms of Silver City.
 The gift included one-of-a-kind items, first editions, signed editions and thousands of collectible publications.

-The New Mexico Collection is an assortment of rare and unusual works, books by New Mexico authors, and books about New Mexico.
+The Southwest Collection is an assortment of rare and unusual works, books by New Mexico authors, and books about New Mexico.
 Selected authors include: Emerson Hough, Eugene Manlove Rhodes, Paul Horgan, Rudolfo Anaya, Tony Hillerman, Mary Austin, J. Evetts Haley, Father Stanley Crocchioloa and Oliver La Farge.
 The collection also includes a number of books about individual New Mexico communities and counties.

 The Eastern New Mexico Oral History Project at Golden Library is an ongoing project to preserve the rich history of the diverse cultures inhabiting eastern New Mexico.
 Starting in the early 1970s, professors at ENMU, working alongside amateur oral historians in the local community began conducting oral history interviews of citizens that had lived in the area for over 50 years.
 The collection now includes interviews that focus on a wide variety of topics including: women’s rights, homesteading, the Temperance Movement, Native American culture and history, World War I & II.
 The collection also includes interviews and lectures with the internationally-known pioneering science fiction novelist Jack Williamson.